RomanLearnsHowToCode/RomanLearnsHowToCode/README.md

 - TO LOOK INTO MY PROJECTS PLEASE NAVIGATE TO REPOSITORIES

+UPDATE 03/06/2021
+Hi, I am trying to push all my Unreal Engine projects here in a way, that they'll be actually working!
+This is a bit of a hassle, however.
+My projects are often on the larger size and this action might require Git Hub LARGE FILES approach.

 UPDATE 02/06/2021
 !!
 PLEASE BE AWARE I have just finished my University course and I am working on my repositories, I am uploading them as much as I can to provide a code to browse in for a potential human resource.

-University related repositories are starting with CI and three numbers, 4xx = year one, 5xx = year two, 6xx = year three Projects without CIXXX prefix are my personal projects
+University related repositories are starting with CI and three numbers, e.g, CI 4xx = year one, CI 5xx = year two, CI 6xx = year three
+Projects without CIXXX prefix are my personal projects and will be marked with additional information.

 <!---
 RomanLearnsHowToCode/RomanLearnsHowToCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.